Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Before you even discuss the specifics of your financial situation, HHM Wealth Advisors prefers to have a personal meeting during which you and your prospective advisor will get to know each other.
 Following this meeting, you’ll clarify your current and future financial goals and priorities, as well as your risk tolerance.
 The firm determines this information through communication with you and a deep analysis of your financial documents.

-The firm will then come up with a plan, implement it and begin monitoring your portfolio for any possibly necessary rebalancing.
+The firm will then come up with a plan, implement it and begin monitoring your portfolio for any necessary rebalancing.
 HHM uses a wide variety of investments in client portfolios.
-These include individual corporate domestic and international securities, municipal securities, bonds, mutual funds, exchange-traded funds (ETFs), REITs and master limited partnerships (MLPs), certificates of deposit (CDs) and alternative investments.
+These include individual corporate domestic and international securities, municipal securities, bonds, mutual funds, exchange-traded funds (ETFs), real estate investment trusts (REITs), master limited partnerships (MLPs), certificates of deposit (CDs) and alternative investments.

 Patton, Albertson & Miller Group

-Patton, Albertson & Miller Group (PAM Group) says it’s focused on assisting “affluent individuals and families throughout the U.S.” with their financial situations.
-Although this fee-only firm is primarily committed to serving those with a high net worth, it also works with individual clients below the high-net-worth threshold, as well as corporations and charitable organizations.
-PAM Group doesn't require a stated minimum investment to begin a relationship, but there is a minimum annual fee of $10,000.
+Patton, Albertson & Miller Group (PAM Group) is a fee-only firm primarily serving those with a high net worth, but it also works with individual clients below the high-net-worth threshold, as well as corporations and charitable organizations.
+PAM Group doesn't have a stated minimum investment to begin a relationship, but there is a minimum annual fee of $10,000.

-PAM Group offers a variety services, depending on what you’re most in need of in your current financial situation.
-Its services include:
+PAM Group offers a variety of services, depending on what you’re most in need of in your current financial situation.
+Its services include investment management, estate planning, cash flow management, risk management, tax planning, trust and fiduciary services, merger and acquisition and business succession planning.

 PAM Group commonly invests its clients' assets in mutual funds, ETFs, individual stocks and individual bonds.
 For some clients, the firm may invest in hedge funds, private equity funds, real estate investments and structured notes.

-Because this firm tends to focus on a long-term approach, it reviews its client portfolios on an annual basis.
-During this evaluation, the firm may change your investment plan and/or the investment types in your portfolio, rebalance your account or some combination of the above.
+Because this firm tends to focus on a long-term approach, it reviews its clients’ portfolios on an annual basis.
+During this evaluation, the firm may change your investment plan and/or the investment types in your portfolio, rebalance your account or use some combination of the above.

 The Patten Group